SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/standard-app/certification/initial-watchcom-eval.md

 ## How is the testing done?

-### Scan ports of exposed infrastructure

-Depending on the internet presence of your company, we will scan the whole of your external infrastructure to make sure that computers in the network don’t expose services that can be easily exploited.

-The focus will be on computers hosting the partner application.

-### Scan exposed infrastructure for vulnerabilities

-Exposed services found in the previous phase will be scanned for known vulnerabilities.
-Watchcom employs a range of vulnerability scanners to keep up with industry standards.

-### Scan web applications and web APIs for vulnerability

-Any web applications or web APIs that will communicate with SuperOffice’s servers will be scanned.
+### Self-assessment review

+SuperOffice will present you with a questionnaire that must be filled out.
+This questionnaire allows you to do a self-assessment of the company's view on cyber security and will reflect how the company thinks about cyber security, and how routines, processes, and policies are enforced.

+The questions cover the whole specter of the organization’s information security, and it may therefore be necessary to get information from multiple resources within the organization to answer precisely.

+Watchcom will review the self-assessment and inform SuperOffice of potential red flags.

 ### Manual audit

 Watchcom’s expert penetration testers will make a limited manual audit of the application.
+The overall goal is to identify potential weaknesses and vulnerabilities in how the third-party application is integrated toward SuperOffice, and how the integration could affect SuperOffice and the data belonging to SuperOffice.

+Depending on the integration toward SuperOffice, the testing will include (but is not limited to)testing of weaknesses and vulnerabilities related to network communication, API endpoints, and web applications.

+The testing performed by Watchcom involves both manual and automated testing. **This may impact the service that is in scope, and could cause unwanted down-time.**

-### Audit information security
+### Audit report

-Design, architecture, infrastructure, and data storage will be audited to make sure that customer data, and data belonging to SuperOffice, is properly protected.
+When the test is completed, you will receive a full security report from Watchcom.

+The report will include an executive summary, and detailed information about each finding.
+All findings will be mapped to OWASP Top 10 with a dedicated risk-score.
+Each finding will also have relevant information for how to replicate and mitigate the finding.

+Any finding classified as **medium risk, or above**, will result in the application not being approved.
+To get approved, a re-test of the application will be necessary.

+The report can also serve as proof of a conducted security evaluation for other third parties.

 ## Does it cost anything?

-You will be invoiced and pay Wathcom directly for the services delivered in connection with the security audit.
+You will be invoiced and pay Watchcom directly for the services delivered in connection with the security audit.

 Security audits come in 3 different packages: small, medium (for most apps), and large.

 <!-- markdownlint-disable MD033 -->
 <table class="table-striped" style="width: 100%;" border="1">
   <caption>Watchcom price models</caption>
-  <colgroup> <col style="width: 25%;" span="1" /> <col style="width: 25%;" span="1" /> <col style="width: 25%;" span="1" /><col style="width: 25%;" span="1" /></colgroup>
+  <colgroup> <col style="width: 20%;" span="1" /> <col style="width: 20%;" span="1" /> <col style="width: 20%;" span="1" /><col style="width: 20%;" span="1" /><col style="width: 20%;" span="1" /></colgroup>
   <thead>
     <tr>
     <th>&nbsp;</th>
     <th scope="col">Small</th>
     <th scope="col">Medium</th>
     <th scope="col">Large</th>
+    <th scope="col">Extended</th>
     </tr>
   </thead>
   <tbody>